sirisian/ecmascript-types/README.md

 ### typeof Operator

-One of the first complications with types is typeof's behavior.
-All of the above types would return their string conversion including bool.
+One of the first complications with types is ```typeof```'s behavior.
+All of the above types would return their string conversion including ```bool```.
 (I've spoken to many people now and "boolean" is seen as verbose among C++ and C# developers.
 Breaking this part of Java's influence probably wouldn't hurt to preserve consistency for the future).

 ```js
 let foo:uint8 = 0; // typeof foo == "uint8"